10 Phrases Every Buyer Has Heard During a House Visit

 Quick checklist before responding to the ad:

-• Request the exact address (or, at least, approximate street + parish) and confirm on Google Maps/Street View
+• Ask for the exact address (or at least the approximate street + parish) and confirm on Google Maps / Street View

-• Request floor plan with areas and confirm what type of area is being used (gross private, dependent, etc.)
+• Ask for a plan with areas and confirm what type of area is being used (gross area, usable area, etc.)

-• Request the year of the last renovation + list of what was actually done + invoices/warranties when available
+• Ask for the year of the last renovation + list of what was really done + invoices/warranties when available

-• Request Energy Certificate (if E/F, prepare for higher costs and less comfort)
+• Ask for the Energy Certificate (if it's E/F, prepare for higher costs and less comfort)

 • Compare price/m² with 3~4 similar properties in the same area (comparable typology and condition)

-• Request photos of the exterior (facade and entrance) and a continuous video (without cuts) walking through the house
+• Ask for photos of the exterior (facade and entrance) and a continuous video (without cuts) touring the house

-• Confirm if there is an elevator, the condition of the building, and planned works (even if “it's just a quick question”)
+• Confirm if there's an elevator, building condition, and planned works (even if it's “just a quick question”)

-• If there is an agent, note the license number (AMI) and validate it
+• If the transaction is mediated, note the agency's license number (AMI) and validate it

-• If possible, request Property Record and permanent/certified registration (to understand liens, mortgages, usufructs, etc.)
+• If possible, ask for the Property Register and permanent/certificate of content (to understand encumbrances, mortgages, usufructs, etc.)

 And what about you?
-Have you been caught by any of these tricks?
+Have you ever been caught by any of these tricks?

 Follow me